 Growing up I was a ‘normal’ child I live in Balbriggan in North Dublin.
 I am now 28 years old and live independent to my family.
 I have a younger brother and two older sisters.
 At 17 me and my oldest sister were diagnosed with a condition called Ataxia Telangiectasia.
 In 2012 I started using a walking frame to help get around and in 2014 I realized it was safer to use a wheelchair.
 Now using a wheelchair, I have more energy and do more than ever.

-Me, personally don’t use the word disability much because a lot of people think disability means you cant do something but I don’t believe that.
-If you want to do something bad enough you will”.
+Me, personally I don’t use the word disability much because a lot of people think disability means you cant do something but I don’t believe that i f you want to do something bad enough you will”.

 That’s the message I want to tell all the members.
-It feels strange calling them members because tir not just members.
-Over the years of meeting people with Ataxia we all became a family.
+It feels strange calling them members because they are not just members, over the years of meeting people with Ataxia we have all become a family.
 A big family who are there for you whenever you may need them.

 Hi I am David Hanly and I am 29 years old.
 I live in County Laois, just outside Carlow town.
 I was diagnosed with Freidreichs Ataxia when I was seven years old.
 I attended primary and secondary school in Carlow where I made many friends.
 After school I studied computer science and accounting briefly at Carlow IT but found I lacked an aptitude for either of these subjects.
 I then went to Saint Patrick’s college in Carlow and studied Humanities through their Access programme and after five years I received an honours degree in Humanities from there.
 I really enjoyed my time in college and received amazing support and assistance.
 I am a full time wheelchair user since 2006.
 I have travelled to New Zealand to Los Angeles and to France several times and to the UK.